We have two beautiful homilies by Father Hanly for 17th Sunday in Ordinary Time, Year B: “More than Loaves and Fishes” and “Be Generous Hearted.”

 And how does it begin?

-With a simple little boy, with a great and generous heart, giving everything he had to heal people who came.
+With a simple little boy, with a great and generous heart, giving everything he had to feed the people who came.

 It’s a lovely story, is it not?